marcelocoelho/4.031/README.md

 CI and DI mean clock in and data in and can connect to any digital pin.
 In the repo example, we use pins 4 and 5.
 If you mix them up your LED strip will not work.
 Double check them if you are having problems.

 You also need to be careful to not connect too many LEDs to your Arduino.
-Keep it to 5 LEDs for this prototype.
+They will draw too much current.
+Keep it to 4-5 LEDs for this prototype.

 ![ledstrip](https://github.com/marcelocoelho/4.031/blob/main/images/ledstrip.jpg)